seme4/ssi-consultancy/DeployerDeveloperReview.md

     Writing lock file
     Generating autoload files

-Whether these need to be acted upon, or can be ignored, should be documented.
+Document whether these need to be acted upon, or can be safely ignored.

 ### Add a .gitignore file